 This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Fund for the time periods indicated and then sell all of your shares at the end of the period.
 The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
-The Example reflects adjustments made to the Fund's operating expenses due to the fee waivers and/or expense reimbursements by management for the 1 Year numbers only.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual Fund operating expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 45.87% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 35.67% of the average value of its portfolio.

 Under normal market conditions, the Fund invests at least 80% of its net assets in senior loans and investments that provide exposure to senior loans.
 Senior loans include loans referred to as leveraged loans, bank loans and/or floating rate loans.
 The Fund invests predominantly in income-producing senior floating interest rate corporate loans made to or issued by U.S. companies, non-U.S. entities and U.S. subsidiaries of non-U.S. entities.
-Floating interest rates vary with and are periodically adjusted to a generally recognized base interest rate such as the London Interbank Offered Rate (LIBOR) or the Prime Rate.
+Floating interest rates vary with and are periodically adjusted to a generally recognized base interest rate such as the London Interbank Offered Rate (LIBOR), the Secured Overnight Financing Rate (SOFR) or the Prime Rate.
 The Fund may invest in companies whose financial condition is troubled or uncertain and that may be involved in bankruptcy proceedings, reorganizations or financial restructurings.